Get started with GitLab CI/CD (FREE)

 If you are migrating from another CI/CD tool, view this documentation:

 - Watch First time GitLab & CI/CD.
-This includes a quick introduction to GitLab, the first steps with CI/CD, building a Go project, running tests, using the CI/CD pipeline editor, detecting secrets and security vulnerabilities and offers more exercises for async practice.
+This includes a quick introduction to GitLab, the first steps with CI/CD, building a Go project, running tests, using the CI/CD pipeline editor, detecting secrets and security vulnerabilities and offers more exercises for asynchronous practice.

 - Watch Intro to GitLab CI.
 This workshop uses the Web IDE to quickly get going with building source code using CI/CD, and run unit tests.